 How could this have occurred?
 As gold prices have soared in recent years, residents have been abandoning their traditional farming and herding lifestyles to take up gold mining.
 The gold mining technique used by local miners involves digging up rocks and crushing them to remove the gold.
 Unfortunately, the gold-laden rocks near some villages also contain high concentrations of lead.
 Miners crushing the rocks have been unwittingly releasing lead dust into their soil, water, and homes.
 Lead levels in drinking water were found, in one case, to be 10 times the legal limit.

 Of the hundreds of children that have died from lead poisoning, most are under the age of five.
 Young children are especially vulnerable to lead poisoning due to their physical immaturity and their tendency to play on the ground and ingest soil.
-In addition, many children will suffer lifelong disabilities and health consequences.
-The health effects for adults—including stillbirths, kidney problems, and male sterility—can be severe as well.
+In addition to the children who died, many others will suffer lifelong disabilities and health consequences.
+The health effects for adults—including stillbirths, kidney problems, and male sterility—can be serious as well.
 In all, the United Nations believes that up to 30,000 people in 180 villages may be affected.

 At Brilliant Earth, our jewelry is manufactured using recycled precious metals.
-However, we realize that some gold mining will always take place and that artisanal gold mining provides income to people in developing countries.
+However, we realize that some gold mining will always take place and that artisanal gold mining is an important income source for people in developing countries.
 We therefore support recent efforts to establish an international certification system for fair trade gold.
-Under the newly-established fair trade gold standard, gold miners receive fair prices for their gold and environmentally-friendly techniques are encouraged.
-So far, a fair trade gold certification program has been put in place in Latin America only—but we hope that someday, fair trade gold can be part of the solution in Nigeria.
+Under the newly-established fair trade gold standard, gold miners receive fair prices for their gold and are encouraged to use environmentally-friendly mining techniques.
+So far, a fair trade gold certification program has been put in place in Latin America only.
+We hope that someday, fair trade gold can be part of the solution in Nigeria.